hack-gpon/hack-gpon.github.io/_ont/ont-leox-lxt-010s-h.md

 - V3.3.4L3
 - V3.3.4L4rc1 (Fix 2.5GbE HiSGMII)
+- V3.3.4L4rc5

 {% include_relative ont-luna-sdk-useful-commands.md ploam='ascii' speedLan='178' customSpeedLanAlert='You need firmware `V3.3.4L4rc1` or higher.
 Before editing the speed make sure your hardware supports it.
-If you try to use any mode not listed here, stick will default to mode 1.' flash='/etc/scripts/flash' %}
+If you try to use any mode not listed here, stick will default to mode 1.' flash='/etc/scripts/flash' customSwVersionAlert='This needs the OMCI_OLT_MODE value to be set to 21' omciOLT21='true' %}

 # Known Bugs